 The project so far

 Las Hormiguitas looks back on a long history of experience.
 With the help of a Finnish organization, the mayor of Matagalpa in 1992 launched a food program for the children working at the Guanuca Market.
 However, this did not achieve a reduction in child labour.
 The project director, María Isabel Gutiérrez, therefore suggested placing the emphasis on education from 2000 onwards.
-She was able to attract new donors and persuaded the city government and the Movimiento Comunal Nicaragüense de Matagalpa to construct the project centre in the immediate vicinity of the market.
+She was able to attract new donors and persuaded the city government and the Movimiento Comunal Nicaragüense de Matagalpa to set up a project centre in the immediate vicinity of the market.

 Since then the project team has continued to develop the concept further.
 Many youths completed their schooling and afterwards started – provided the funding was available – vocational training or university.
 Two former participants work in the project today.
 The small team has made an excellent name for itself in the city, and there is no other organization that concerns itself with the complex problems and hard social realities of child labour.

-An annual total of 100 children and youths, aged 8 to 15 years, benefit from a range of project offerings.
+An annual total of up to 80 children and youths, aged 8 to 15 years, benefit from a range of project offerings.
 They come mainly from neighbourhoods surrounding the market, where they unload goods from vans, prepare vegetables, dash back and forth doing small jobs, drag packages from one place to the other, deliver meals to the market workers, sell produce or get rid of rubbish.
 Because many of them work for their own family’s stall, their pay – apart from a meal – is normally minimal.

 Success and challenges